BobDeng1974/gio-device-driver/README.md

 ## REST API

-- POST /callbacks/readings: callback endpoint.
-Called by the gio-fog-node tools to notify the creation of a new reading.
+- POST /callbacks/readings: endpoint for device readings callbacks.
+Called by the Fog Node tools to notify a new reading produce by a connected device.

     Example body: